birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 The script listens to the headset's USB dongle signals and interprets them in a way that can be meaningfully converted to adjust the audio when the user moves the dial on the headset.

+### Two Versions ###

+`install-a7pcm.sh` installs a daemon which ensures the chatmix dial controls the ChatMix balance on the headset.

+Alternatively, use `Install-AllSound7P_ChatMix.sh` installs a different version which will control the ChatMix balance on *any* default system device, e.g. speakers etc.

+For both versions at startup of the daemon the user must disconnect and reconnect the USB dongle from the machine.

+For the AllSound version, ensure the device you wish to output sound to is set as the default device before reconnecting the dongle.

+For the Arctis version, the headset will be automatically set to the default device when the daemon starts.

 <br>

 ## Requirements